orlytops/koubai/README.md

 </dependency>
 ```

-How do I use Koubai?
+How do I use Kubai?
 -------------------
-Easy as 1-2-3.
+Simple as 1-2-3.

 ```java
 Kubai kubai = new Kubai(googleMap, points, Color.RED, Color.GREEN);